Prateek64X/Android-Projects/README.md

 # Android-Projects
-Repository for my projects made in Android Studio
+My projects made in Android Studio.

+Notification Killer - To implement a Do not disturb feature in app.